koddr/useful-playbooks/README.md

 **VS Code config hints:**

-For better readability, please add two association to your `.vscode/settings.json`: for Ansible playbooks and `jinja2` templates.
+For better readability, please add two association to your `.vscode/settings.json`:

+1. For `Ansible` playbooks
+2. For `jinja2` templates (which uses for `Nginx` configs)

 ```jsonc
 {